Asymptotically Optimum Perfect Universal Steganography of Finite Memoryless Sources: Embedding Distortion Control

-For the reasons discussed above (approximate fulfillment of necessary condition for approaching upper bound and approximate maximization of lower bounds), the simple strategy described in this section can achieve embedding rates reasonably close to the upper bound~\eqref{eq:rd-function}, as it will be empirically verified in Section~\ref{sec:results}.
-It must be remarked that the upper bound applies to general partitionings (that is, not just to support-induced partitionings), and that it is not attainable with equality.
+For the reasons discussed above (approximate fulfillment of necessary condition for approaching upper bound and approximate maximization of lower bounds for large $\kappa$), the strategy described in this section can achieve embedding rates reasonably close to the upper bound~\eqref{eq:rd-function}, as it will be empirically verified in Section~\ref{sec:results}.
+It must be remarked that~\eqref{eq:rd-function} is not attainable with equality.